nselby/nselby.github.io/_posts/2016-08-01-Texas-Style-Justice.md

 <p>California had a similar number of deaths in custody (6,837) over the same period (2005-2015).
 Like Texas, the majority of California's deaths in custody were natural causes (61.4%) or suicide (10.5%), or accidental (8.4%).
 A slightly higher number were homicides by law enforcement (14.4%) but California also breaks out homicide by other inmates (2.8%), and "other". </p>

-<p>Interestingly, California-Style Justice also has (by the criteria of Ms Lantigua-Williams) a "disproportionate" number of deaths of African Americans relative to their statewide proportion - African Americans comprise just 5.8% of Californians, but a whopping 23.7% of inmates.
+<p>Interestingly, California-Style Justice also has (by the criteria of the article) a "disproportionate" number of deaths of African Americans relative to their statewide proportion - African Americans comprise just 5.8% of Californians, but a whopping 23.7% of inmates.
 Rather than leaving it there, though, California took it the next step: comparing prison populations to arrests.
 They found that Blacks comprise 16.7% of arrests, 23.7% of incarcerations, and 24.2% of deaths - meaning that blacks comprise an appropriate number of inmates based on arrests. </p>

 <p>White people in California comprise 41% of the population, 34.9% of arrests, 28.8% of inmates, and 41.6% of deaths - a disproportionately high number compared to both arrests and inmate populations.
 Thoughts?</p>